Pay attention to contract to avoid denied claims

 If the payer contract indicates that the hospital will abide by all policies and procedures of the payer, find out what these are.
 If the contract incorporates the "provider manual" by reference, get a copy of the provider manual.
-It is her experience, Fotheringill notes, that many hospitals don’t even know where that manual is, much less are prepared to follow it.
+It is Fotheringill’s experience, she notes, that many hospitals don’t even know where that manual is, much less are prepared to follow it.

 For future contracts, insist on attaching the applicable policies and procedures to the contract.
 State that the hospital will not accept any changes unless they are agreed upon separately in writing by a designated hospital representative.

 "Many hospitals have signed contracts that virtually give the payer carte blanche, and are operating under terms they’re not even aware of," she points out.

 - Identify and appeal all nonpayments, denials, and underpayments, even if the hospital has made a technical error, such as not getting preauthorization or failing to bill in a timely manner.